Not all Chess960 positions are equally complex: Abstract

 \section{Abstract}

 We analyze strategic complexity across all 960 Chess960 (Fischer Random Chess) starting positions.
-Stockfish evaluations show a near-universal first-move advantage for White ($\langle E \rangle = +0.30 \pm 0.14$ pawns), indicating that the initiative is a robust structural feature.
-To quantify decision difficulty, we introduce an information-based measure $S(n)$ describing the cumulative information required to identify optimal moves over the first $n$ plies.
-This measure decomposes into contributions from White and Black, $S_W$ and $S_B$, yielding a total opening complexity $S_{\mathrm{tot}} = S_W + S_B$ and a decision asymmetry $A = S_B - S_W$.
-Across the ensemble, $S_{\mathrm{tot}}$ varies by a factor of three, while $A$ spans from $-2.5$ to $+1.8$ bits, showing that some openings burden White and others Black.
-The mean $\langle A \rangle = -0.25$ bits indicates a slight tendency for White to face harder opening decisions.
-Standard chess (position \#518, \texttt{RNBQKBNR}) exhibits above-average asymmetry (91st percentile) but typical overall complexity (47th percentile).
-The most complex opening is \#226 (\texttt{BNRQKBNR}), whereas \#198 (\texttt{QNBRKBNR})is the most balanced, with both evaluation and asymmetry near zero.
-These results reveal a highly heterogeneous Chess960 landscape in which small rearrangements of the back-rank pieces can significantly alter strategic depth and competitive fairness.
-Remarkably, the classical starting position—despite centuries of cultural selection—lies far from the most balanced configuration.
+Stockfish evaluations reveal a near-universal first-move advantage for White ($\langle E \rangle = +0.33 \pm 0.12$ pawns), indicating that the initiative is a robust structural feature of the game.
+To quantify decision difficulty, we introduce an information-based measure $S(n)$ that captures the cumulative information required to identify optimal moves over the first $n$ plies.
+This measure decomposes into White and Black contributions, $S_W$ and $S_B$, defining a total opening complexity $S_{\mathrm{tot}} = S_W + S_B$ and a decision asymmetry $A = S_B - S_W$.
+Across the ensemble, $S_{\mathrm{tot}}$ ranges from $2.6$ to $17.2$ bits, while $A$ spans from $-4.5$ to $+4.2$ bits (mean $\langle A \rangle = -0.26$), showing that openings are nearly evenly split between those that burden White and those that burden Black, with a slight average excess complexity for White.
+Standard chess (position \#518, \texttt{RNBQKBNR}) exhibits near-average total complexity and asymmetry, yet lies far from the configuration that jointly minimizes evaluation imbalance and decision asymmetry.
+These results reveal a highly heterogeneous Chess960 landscape in which small rearrangements of back-rank pieces can substantially alter strategic depth and competitive balance.
+The classical starting position—despite centuries of refinement—appears not as an extremum, but as one configuration among many in a broad statistical ensemble.